BENCHMARK THERMO-PINE CLADDING –

-Benchmark Thermo-Pine sets a new standard for softwood cladding.
-Thermal modification makes pinewood more durable and stable and emphasises its warm golden brown colour and characteristic knot pattern.
-All this without any chemicals.
+Benchmark thermo-pine sets a new standard for softwood cladding.
+Thermal modification makes the pine more durable and stable while emphasizing its warm golden-brown color and characteristic knot pattern – all without any chemicals.

-We offer a wide range of profiles, including profiles for concealed fixing, ensuring a flawless finish and making cladding installation super easy.
+We offer a wide range of profiles, including profiles that allow for hidden fixing, enabling a flawless finish and easy deck installation.

 Thermally modified wood is a natural, durable and environmentally friendly choice.

-Our Benchmark Thermo-Pine is highly valued for designing both homes and public spaces
+Thermory’s Benchmark thermo-pine cladding is highly valued for designs in both homes and public spaces

-- You should choose Thermory Benchmark Thermo-Pine wall cladding if you enjoy the rusticity characteristic to pine wood but desire a more durable result.
+- Thermory Benchmark thermo-pine cladding is perfect for you if you enjoy the characteristic charm of pine but you need a more durable result.

-- Thermal modification increases the biological durability of pine (class 2), which is extremely important for outdoor use.
+- Thermal modification increases the durability of pine (class 2, 15+ years), which is extremely important for outdoor use.

-- Thermal modification adds a beautiful golden brown tone to pine.
+- Thermal modification gives pine a beautiful golden-brown tone.

-- In addition to being durable, our thermally modified pine is environmentally friendly, as thermal modification is chemical-free and the waste generated is not harmful to the environment.
+- In addition to being durable, our thermally modified pine is environmentally friendly, as the thermal modification process is chemical free and no harmful waste is generated.

-- We offer Thermo-Pine that bears the Nordic Swan Ecolabel.
-This means that the wood originates from responsibly managed forests, is free of chemicals and is extremely durable when used outdoors.
+- We offer thermo-pine cladding with the Nordic Swan Ecolabel, which certifies that the wood originates from responsibly managed forests, is free of chemicals and is extremely durable when used outdoors.

-Additional options for flawless finish and easy installation
+Additional options for easy installation and a flawless finish

-Our standard products offer more flexible purchase volumes and shorter delivery times.
-The rest of our products are made to order.
+Standard products enable flexibility with purchase volumes and shorter delivery times.
+All of our other products are made to order.

-Request additional information on minimum quantities and delivery terms.
+For additional information on minimum quantities and delivery terms, please contact us.

-The colour of the wood will change over the course of time
+The color of the wood changes over time

-As with any other wood, the surface of thermally modified pine will acquire a natural silver grey colour over time.
+As with any wood, the surface of thermally modified pine will fade to a natural silver-gray color over time.
 This process starts immediately after the products are installed and can take a few months to several years depending on how much UV light they are exposed to.
 The durability of the boards is not affected.